Study with us

 To qualify scientists/technologists must have had an influence on government policy or public life or have been responsible for scientific discoveries and developments which have had an impact on government policy and public life.

-To qualify, the material must include substantial observation, record or comment on individuals or events of national/ international significance or on the impact of political, military, social or scientific change.
+To qualify, the material must include substantial observation, record or social survey comment on individuals or events of national/ international significance, or comment or influence on public policy and impact of political, military, social or scientific change.

 The parameters of the Collecting Policy remain wide and flexible.
 The prime criteria by which papers will be accepted are that of importance and research value.
 This will be judged by the Director and his team, in consultation, if necessary, with the Churchill College Archives Committee and/or academic experts in the relevant fields.